 We look forward to showing you our galleries in person.
 Together we can plan an event that is truly special.

 The breathtaking Atrium is the heart of the Peabody Essex Museum.
 An arched glass roof soars dramatically overhead, pulling the eye and the spirit upward.
 This central gathering place recalls the traditional New England village green.

-Download more information (PDF Format) about the Atrium
+Download more information (PDF Format) about corporate or social events

 The rental fee includes the following:

 - Exclusive use of the contracted areas during specified times.